achariam/achariam.github.com/_posts/2015-01-25-prototyping-with-atoms.markdown

 categories: writing
 ---

-A personal story and guide into the world of making objects.

-The right mindset to approach prototyping.
-My first foray into hardware prototyping.
-Advanced reading and manufacturing.
+What follows is a story about my first experience creating a physical object with a combination of hobbyist electronics and traditional materials found in a typical workshop.
+I discuss my mindset, approach and provide some helpful links along the way.

 ## A Tangible Need

 Living and creating in a digital world for a long time makes me want to make something tangible.
 This is not a [sentiment that I alone feel](https://news.layervault.com/stories/32903-hey-dn-lets-make-something-tangible).
 Something to hold and admire not a series of zeros and ones that might not be wiped out with an ill advised placement of a strong neodymium magnet.

 There is a certain sense of satisfaction that comes from creating a finished physical object.
-That being said, I wrote this story with the intent of chronicling that journey and hopefully provide some assistance to those interested in following a similar path.
+That being said, I wrote this story with the intent of chronicling that journey and hopefully provide some assistance to those interested in starting a similar path that might seem daunting.

 Almost two summers ago, I had the distinct honor of being a part of a pilot program intended to provide mentorship to children as a part of the [Maker Education Initiative](http://makered.org/makercorps/).
 The site I happened to chose was the beautiful [Makerspace](http://makerspace.nysci.org) in the New York Hall of Science out in Queens, NY.